yulu/yulu.github.io/blog1/_posts/2014-03-11-color-effect.md

 #### Blend Functions One More Time

 With these beautiful colors, I can blend them on an image and get the effect I want!
-Review the three blend mode4 that is being used mostly.
+Review the three blend mode that is being used mostly.

 *Screen*